 After years of waiting, Apple finally delivered with its dark mode implementation.
 Way better than Smart Invert, the new Dark Mode applies system-wide and works in every Apple app.
 Developers can also hook into Apple's API to bring the dark mode to their apps with minimal work.

 What's even better than having a Dark Mode you can change quickly from the Control Center?
 Scheduling the appearance to fit your light-to-dark schedule.
+That way, you don't need to think about whether or not you should have dark mode enabled — it's ready to go when you are.

 - More Info: How to Put Dark Mode on a Schedule in iOS 13

 There's an option when choosing wallpapers to dim them during Dark Mode.
 Just toggle on "Dark Appearance Dims Wallpaper" and when you turn on Dark Mode, your custom wallpaper will dim depending on the ambient light around you.
+It's a neat effect that really rounds out Dark Mode on iOS.

 If the Xbox controller support wasn't enough, PlayStation gamers can also connect their wireless DualShock 4 controller to the iPhone to play games more easily.
+Feel free to argue about which controller is better in the comments (just keep it civil).

 The distracting volume overlay had always been a problem in iOS 12 and under, showing up right in the middle of the screen in most cases.
 Now, Apple finally changes things up, with a smaller volume overlay indicator on the side or at the top.
 It appears thick at first to so you can see the speaker icon, then minimizes to a thin line.

 The Silent Mode overlay, which looked like the old volume overlay, is replaced by a pill-shaped banner notification when you use the Silent Mode switch on the side of the iPhone.
+It's a huge improvement, and matches the modern iOS aesthetic much better than the old interface.

 Joining the likes of Gboard, SwiftKey, and other swipe-typing keyboards, Apple's default QuickType keyboard now has a "Slide to Type" glide option called QuickPath.
 It's enabled right away, and you can even disable it if you want, but why would you want to?

 Apple added some much-needed gestures in iOS 13 for text editing, and they work no matter what keyboard you use.
 Swipe left with three fingers to undo (sure beats shaking your iPhone like a crazy person).
 Swipe right with three fingers to redo.
 Spread three fingers to paste.
 Pinch three fingers to copy.
 Pinch three fingers twice to cut.
-Tap with three fingers to open a menu that lets you don all of that.
+Tap with three fingers to open a menu that lets you do all of that.

 Before, whenever you needed to move the cursor, you could tap-and-hold to bring up the magnified view, then drag to where appropriate.
 The magnifier was kicked to the curb in iOS 13, so now you just grab the cursor and move it without much thought.
+Some have found the change a bit annoying, since your finger basically blocks the cursor.

 In iOS 12 and under, you could tap the center of a word for the rest of your life and you'd never get it to go anywhere but at the beginning or end of the word.
 In iOS 13, that still applies, but if you long-press instead you can place the cursor in the middle wherever necessary.
+Once you get the hang of it, it's a great way to fine-tune your iOS writing.

 You could always double-tap a word to select it when editing text, but now you can double-tap to highlight the sentence and triple-tap to highlight a whole paragraph.